-Black can play the Slav or the Nimzo and avoid all the suffering in cramped positions, but this would bring considerably less chances to win the game.
-For every tournament player it is very important to be unpredictable and have some fighting weapons for crucial moments during a competition.
-These weapons can be openings such as the Blumenfeld Gambit, Benoni, Dutch Defense and of course the King’s Indian.
-The latter has the plus that it can be played against white’s 1.c4, 1.Nf3 or 1.d4 while the Benoni and the rest cannot.
+Black can play the Slav or the Nimzo and avoid all the suffering in cramped positions, but this would bring considerably fewer chances to win the game.
+For every tournament player, it is very important to be unpredictable and have some fighting weapons for crucial moments during competition.
+These weapons can be openings such as the Blumenfeld Gambit, Benoni, Dutch Defense, and of course the King’s Indian.
+The latter has the plus that it can be played against white’s 1.c4, 1.Nf3, or 1.d4 while the Benoni and the rest cannot.

 Even if these options are theoretically inferior, this doesn’t have to worry you.
-First of all, your opponent won’t be expecting so it its very unlikely he will remember the right refutation to your system.
+First of all, your opponent won’t be expecting so it is very unlikely he will remember the right refutation to your system.
 Even if he does, it doesn’t mean that black is lost, as there is still a hard struggle ahead and you will have your chances.
-In this article we are going to see some options in the King’s Indian, different from the mainline.
-Objectively, they are inferior lines and we don’t recommend it as your main and only weapon.
+In this article, we are going to see some options in the King’s Indian, different from the mainline.
+Objectively, they are inferior lines and we don’t recommend them as your main and only weapon.

 Let’s have a look now at the King’s Indian where the knight develops via d7 instead of c6.
 There are a few positive things about this variation:

-Of course, the main drawback of the lines with Nbd7 is that black is considerably less active than with Nc6 and there isn’t any kingside attack actions that the King’s Indian is famous for.
-Here, black aims for a more solid position from which he can counter attack.
+Of course, the main drawback of the lines with Nbd7 is that black is considerably less active than with Nc6 and there aren’t any kingside attack actions that the King’s Indian is famous for.
+Here, black aims for a more solid position from which he can counterattack.

 White plays 9.Qc2 – This is very natural and probably the best.
 Now, black’s plan is to capture on d4 and play along the dark squares.
-The control of the square e5 and c5 plays a very important role, keeping black’s position together.
+The control of the squares e5 and c5 plays a very important role, in keeping black’s position together.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: